robocomp/robocomp-robolab/components/interaction/speechComp/README.md

 # speechComp

-The `speechComp` component is a Python wrapper implementation of many libraries for Text-to-Speech(TTS) task.
+The `speechComp` component is a Python wrapper implementation of many libraries for the Text-to-Speech(TTS) task.
 The underlying logic is to run bash command utilizing `festival` TTS library or online TTS Google service for different languages via Python environment.
 This component uses `Speech.idsl` interface to implement template functions for running TTS from a string argument.

 ## Compiling and Installation